meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 The dataset consists of 5000 images with some classification.

-The first half is preparing the dataset for labelling:
+The first half is preparing the dataset for labeling:
 - Clean/Remove corrupt images
 - EDA to understand existing distribution
 - Merging up categories of clothes to reduce complexity
 - Balancing dataset by randomly sampling images

-Second Half consists of Labelling the dataset.
+Second Half consists of Labeling the dataset.
 We are bound by an interesting constraint here, 11B model can only caption one image at a time:
 - We load a few images and test captioning
 - We run this pipeline on random images and iterate on the prompt till we feel the model is giving good outputs
 - Finally, we can create a script to label all 5000 images on multi-GPU